deltasquare4/docker-from-scratch-workshop/content/home/01-title.md

 {{% note %}}
 6m

+* One Service per Container: It's okay running nginx and your PHP application (php-fpm) in the same container, but don't cram MySQL or redis in there.
 * Minimize layers: Clean up temporary things in the same instruction.
 Docker layers are immutable (like `git`).
 Deleting files added in one layer in another layer does not reduce the image size.
 * Build Cache: Try to keep the docker instructions sorted in the increasing order of likelyhood of change.